Updated May 2019

 98 S 4th Street (at Berry Street)

-Again, not exclusively dedicated to sustainable clothing, but if you ask, they will enthusiastically point you in the right direction, like to Kowtow, Fanmail men’s clothing (made in Greenpoint from sustainable, non-GMO fabrics that are naturally dyed), Jed and Marne (foot-loomed textiles), and Skin (produces in Peru from natural, organic fibers).
+Not exclusively dedicated to sustainable clothing, but if you ask, they will enthusiastically point you in the right direction, like Kowtow, Fanmail men’s clothing (made in Greenpoint from sustainable, non-GMO fabrics that are naturally dyed), Jed and Marne (foot-loomed textiles), and Skin (produces in Peru from natural, organic fibers).

 85 Broadway (at Berry St), Brooklyn

 If you’re feeling really peckish, see if you can get a seat for lunch or dinner at this unassuming restaurant on the south side of Williamsburg.
-(Hint: It’s not actually a Diner.
-So clever!)
+(Hint: It’s not actually a Diner.)
 There’s no menu.
 Instead, a server will write down the specials for you, which usually involves a lot of meticulously sourced meat and organic vegetable sides.

 Feeling inspired by all the amazing, edgy haircuts you’ve been seeing around?
 Or just want to pick up some non-toxic Brooklyn beauty products?
 Here’s your place.
 This hair salon avoids products that use sodium laurel sulfate, phthalates, and parabens, plus sells fave natural brands like Flynn & King, Earth Tu, and more.

 171 South 4th Street (at Driggs Ave), Brooklyn